The Sponsorship of School Projects and Initiatives application for funding is now closed.

 - Administration or operating costs such as salaries, utilities.

-After the submission deadline, videos will be judged by an internal panel from OTIP.
-Winners will be announced in early April and the winning videos will be posted on OTIP.com.
+After the submission deadline, videos will be judged based on creativity, originality and overall project idea.
+Winners will be announced at the end of April and the winning videos will be posted on our website.

-Video quality – if you are using your mobile device to film the video, be sure to use it in landscape mode for best results.
-Sound quality is important.
-When recording your video, ensure that the audio is clear and that background noise is not interfering.
+- Sound quality is important.
+When recording your video, ensure that the audio is clear, and that background noise is not interfering.

 - Videos must be free of copyrighted materials and not use brand names or logos without permission.